Introduction

 - Coverage: 24/7/365 unlimited calls

-- Downside: Less personal than humans (but hybrid models solve this)
+- Downside: Less personal than humans for complex calls (smart forwarding handles these)

 Doing nothing (missed calls):